CleverCloud/clever-eclipse-plugin/README.md

 1. Import the project in eclipse
 2. Right click on the project and `Run As` -> `8 Maven Install`
 3. All the `Missing required library` errors will be solved

+### 3- Features
+ * Login with a clever account
+ * Import application from clever
+ * Link an existing app
+ * Push an application
+ * Redeploy application
+ * See the logs of an application
+ * Notification of deployment